reflectoring/reflectoring.github.io/_posts/2020-02-25-password-encoding-spring-security.md

   public PasswordEncoder passwordEncoder() {
     return new BCryptPasswordEncoder();
   }

+  // other methods omitted

 }
 ```
 We created a `DaoAuthenticationProvider` and passed in a `BCryptPasswordEncoder`.
 That's all we need to do to enable password encoding and password matching.

 Now we have to make one step more to complete the configuration.
 We
-set the `JdbcUserDetailsService` service to the `DaoAuthenticationProvider`.
+set the `DatabaseUserDetailsService` service to the `DaoAuthenticationProvider`.
 After that, `DaoAuthenticationProvider` can
 get the user data to execute the authentication.
 Spring Security takes care of the rest.

 If a client sends a